NIRALUser/NeuroRuler/docs/libraries.rst

 For importing modules using strings.

-Specifically, if supporting multiple themes and stylesheets, then import statements will change depending on :code:`src.utils.settings.THEME_NAME`.
+Specifically, import statements depend on :code:`src.utils.user_settings.THEME_NAME`.

 For example, in :code:`src.GUI.main()`, if :code:`THEME_NAME` is :code:`'dark'`, then
 the resources import statement would be